camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 - Elasticsearch upgraded from v7.x to v8.x.
 - Keycloak upgraded from v19.x to v22.x.
-- Zeebe now runs as a non-root user by default.
+- Zeebe runs as a non-root user by default.

 :::

-#### Init Containers

-Init Containers are now available for all components.
-The `extraInitContainers` value is now deprecated in favor of `initContainers`.

 #### Zeebe